Mobbyjj/MoDL_Torch/README.md

 Different from the original code, I utilize first 50 slices in the test dataset for validation.
 Hope it doesn't bother. -- please check util.py

-I tried to mimic the tensorflow version using the torch for brain dataset, **but batch normalization does not work, it will change the scale of the data and deterioate**.
+I tried to mimic the tensorflow version using the torch for brain dataset, **but batch normalization did not work, it changed the scale of the data and deterioated**.
 If you figure out, please feel free to contact me.

 ### Reference paper: